Knight relay chess

 Knight relay chess (also called N-relay chess) is a chess variant invented by Mannis Charosh in 1972.
-In this game, knights "relay" their power to friendly pieces.
+In this game, knights relay their power to friendly pieces.

 Rules

 The rules are the same as those of orthodox chess except as follows.

-Any piece, except for the king, that is defended by a friendly knight has the power, in addition to its normal abilities, to move like an orthodox knight.
-The piece loses the additional power as soon as it is no longer defended by a friendly knight.
-The knight itself is immune from capture, cannot capture enemy pieces and cannot give check.
+Except for the king or the knight, any piece that is defended by a friendly knight has the added power to move or capture like an orthodox knight.
+This power lasts as long as the piece remains defended by a friendly knight.
+Knights are immune from capture, cannot capture enemy pieces and cannot give check.
 A pawn can be promoted to a new knight, which has the same properties.
-A pawn may not move to or attack its first or last rank using relayed knight power.
-If a pawn is relayed to its initial rank, it regains the option to make a double-step move.
+A pawn may not move to or capture on its first or last rank using relayed knight power.
+If a pawn relays to its initial rank, it regains the option to make a double-step move.
 There is no en passant capture.

 Example

 The diagram shows possible moves of the white pawn on e6.
-Since it is defended by a friendly knight on d4, it can (in addition to its normal abilities) move like a knight to c7, c5, f4, g5 or g7.
-It cannot relay as a knight to the last rank; the black king on d8 is not in check from the pawn.
-The white knight on b7 does not check the king either and is not able to capture the pawn on a5.
+Since it is defended by a friendly knight on d4, it can (in addition to its normal abilities) move or capture like a knight to c7, c5, f4, g5 or g7.
+It cannot move or capture like a knight to the last rank, thus the black king on d8 is not in check.
+The white knight on b7 does not check the king either and cannot capture the pawn on a5.
 The white queen cannot take the black knight on c3.
+The white king is not in check by the black knight on c2.

 White can deliver checkmate in this position by playing Qd6#.
 The black king cannot escape to c8 or e8, since the white queen attacks those squares via knight power relayed by the b7-knight.